syncfusion-content/fileformat-docs/File-Formats/DocIO/Create-Word-document-in-Mac.md

 # Create Word document on Mac System

 Syncfusion Essential DocIO is a [.NET Core Word library](https://www.syncfusion.com/word-framework/net-core/word-library) used to create, read, and edit **Word** documents programmatically without **Microsoft Word** or interop dependencies.
-Using this library, you can **create a Word document in ASP.NET Core**.
+Using this library, you can **create a Word document in .NET Core application on Mac system**.

 ## Steps to create Word document programmatically in .NET Core application on Mac system: